 You lose no marks for a wrong answer, so try to answer each question, even if you guess.
 Don’t waste time on answers you don’t know, just guess and move on.

 Understand what you need to do.
 If the question needs a plural, then a singular is wrong, if it asks for no more than two words, three is wrong.

-Rightly or wrongly, IELTS exam students have to understand different English accents.
-Often the soundbites of the exam—sometimes the reading, too—are delivered in more than one English accent.
-It’s just what’s expected—English students learning Spanish often have to understand the Spanish of Spain, Cuba, Chile, etc. You should practice listening to English from England, Scotland, the United States, and Australia.
-It’s hard to predict which ones will be featured in the exam, so it is beneficial for you to familiarise yourself with as many as possible.
+IELTS exam students have to understand different English accents.
+The recordings use lots of different English accents so you should practice listening to English from England, Scotland, the United States, and Australia.
+It’s hard to predict which ones will be heard in the exam, so it is beneficial for you to familiarise yourself with as many as possible.

-Taking the IELTS exam is like taking a driving test: you simply have to practice if you ever hope to succeed on exam day.
-While you may have a natural ability in English reading or writing, listening requires you to attune your ears to spoken English rhythms, inflections, and dialects.
+Taking the IELTS exam is like taking a driving test: you simply have to practise to succeed on exam day.
 Taking practice listening tests and noting which areas need improvement are vital for overall IELTS success.

 The IELTS test can be tough, so why not make it easier?
 The Language Gallery offers online and face-to-face IELTS preparation course that can help you improve all your skills to achieve a higher overall score.
 Find out more here